adker/PCBS-spectral_pitch_perception/README.md

 Then the task begins.

-The experiment code is available [here](experiment_spectral_pitch.py)(note that the stimuli have to be generated before running the experiment, see procedure below).
+The experiment code is available [here](experiment_spectral_pitch_final.py).
+Note that the stimuli have to be generated before running the experiment, see procedure below.

 #### Stimuli